HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Update System Software and Drivers

-Lastly, you need to make sure you’re running the latest version of system software and drivers.
+Lastly, you must ensure you’re running the latest system software and driver version.
 Moreover, having the latest motherboard and BIOS settings is a plus when stepping into overclocking a GPU.

-Most of the GPU overclocking software out today is optimized for the latest hardware and software settings.
+Most GPU overclocking software is optimized for the latest hardware and software settings.
 Running an older version of drivers and system software may limit your modification capacity.
-Or, you’ll have a series of compatibility issues headed your way.
+Or you’ll have a series of compatibility issues headed your way.

 How to Overclock GPU?
 Guide

-With the tools and precautions clear, you’re now set to overclock your graphics card.
+With precise tools and precautions, you’re now set to overclock your graphics card.
 Here is how to overclock GPU using a mix of the tools mentioned above:

 Benchmark Graphics Card